storybookjs/ember/docs/writing-docs/mdx.md

 ### Syntax highlighting

-When writing your documentation with Storybook and MDX, you get syntax highlighting out of the box for most available languages (e.g., Javascript, Markdown, CSS, HTML, Typescript, GraphQL).
-For other formats, for instance, SCSS, you'll need to activate the syntax highlighter manually as such:
+When writing your documentation with Storybook and MDX, you get syntax highlighting out of the box for a handful of popular languages (Javascript, Markdown, CSS, HTML, Typescript, GraphQL).
+For other formats, for instance, SCSS, you'll need to extend the syntax highlighter manually:

 <!-- prettier-ignore-start -->